AleksandarHadzhiev/chat-app/README.md

 The backed will be split in a few separate major endpoints - users, groups, messages.
 And each of them will have their own subendpoint, for example: `users/login`, `groups/all`, `messages/{group_id}`.

 The websocket server will be running in the backend as well.
-The websocker server will communicate directly with both the client and utillize backend functionalities - store the message (backend), send the message (to the frontend).
+The websocket server will communicate directly with both the client and utillize backend functionalities - store the message (backend), send the message (to the frontend).

 ## Frontend